 When do I register my child in school?

 Most schools in the USA begin at the end of the summer or early fall, in August or September.
 If you arrive in the United States in the summer, you can visit your child’s school in July or August to learn how to enroll.
 If you arrive in the United States during the school year, you should enroll your child as soon as possible.

 School attendance is required for students in the United States between the ages of 6 and 16.
 In some states, the ages might be different by 1 or 2 years.
 You can find out the ages and number of years in your state.

-Regular attendance is very important for your student.
-Schools keep track of attendance.
+Regular attendance is very important for your child.
+Schools keep track of every day they come to school.
 You can get in trouble with the law if your child misses too many days of school.
 You will get many warnings if your child starts to miss too many days.
 The exact number is different for different school districts.

 Examples of excused absences